mkarneim/pojobuilder/README.md

 ------------

 For compiling the sources Java 6 is required.
-For building the PojoBuilder library you can use the included Ant build script ["build.xml"].
+For building the PojoBuilder library you can use the included Ant build script [build.xml].

 How To Use
 ----------

-Make sure that the pojobuilder-*.jar is included in your projects classpath during compile time.
+Make sure that the pojobuilder-*.jar is included in your project's classpath during compile time.
 During runtime it is not required since the @GeneratePojoBuilder retention policy is SOURCE.

 To generate a builder class for a POJO just annotate its class with @GeneratePojoBuilder.